On this page

 1. Student conduct files are deemed educational records and are maintained separately from any other academic or official file at the College by the Dean of Students Office.
 Generally, information from the files is not released without the written consent of the student.
 However, certain information may be provided without a student’s prior consent to individuals within the College who have a legitimate legal or educational interest in obtaining it, and to individuals outside the College under certain circumstances.

-3. A student conduct file is maintained digitally.
+2. A student conduct file is maintained digitally.
 A student may have more than one file.
 Generally, a Conduct File, including related documents, will be kept seven (7) years from the date of the incident.
-The student conduct file of an expelled student shall be retained indefinitely.
-Information contained in the incident database is maintained for seven (7) years from the date of the incident.
+The student conduct file that consists of a suspension or expulsion of a student shall be retained indefinitely.

-4. In situations involving both a respondent and student who believes they were a victim of a student’s misconduct, the records of the process, if any, will be considered to be the student conduct records of both the charged student and the student who believes himself/herself to be the victim because the educational career and chances of success in the academic community of each may be impacted.
+3. In situations involving both a Respondent and a student who believes they were a victim of a student’s misconduct, the records of the process, if any, will be considered to be the student conduct records of both the Respondent and the student who believes themselves to be the victim because the educational career and chances of success in the academic community of each may be impacted.

 IX.INTERPRETATION AND REVISION